 Django allows programmers to create large and extensive web applications and REST APIs with the least amount of effort.
 It provides the programmer with an ORM (Object Relational Mapping) to manipulate values in database tables through instances of classes defined in the models.py file.
 The programmer need not write complex SQL statements to handle the data directly.
 However, Django also allows the flexibility to let the programmer write actual SQL statements if she chooses to do it.

 Django provides the programmer with 2 excellent classes to handle HTTP(S) protocol – HttpRequest and HttpResponse.
 The views.py functions take an HttpRequest object as a parameter to the function and it returns an instance of the HttpResponse class.
 The APIs provided by these above-mentioned classes are so well designed that one can manipulate every aspect of the request and response objects.

 Modification of one component doesn't affect any other component.
 For example, one may add some fields to a models.py class, but doing that won't affect the views.py functions.
 The views.py won't be able to get the values of the new fields in the models.py class, but that won't cripple the existing views.py.

 Some of the advantages listed above can also be disadvantages in specific scenarios.
 Let's take a look at the disadvantages.

-Thus, as discussed above, when creating a web application or a mobile app backend or a REST API, we need to first identify if Django would serve our purpose.
+Thus, as discussed above, when creating a web application or a mobile app backend, or a REST API, we need to first identify if Django would serve our purpose.
 If so, we may use Django, but in case that is not the case, we should not force our app to be implemented using Django.
-It is a matter of design, and hence, a bad judgement at that stage can spoil the entire app
+It is a matter of design, and hence, a bad judgment at that stage can spoil the entire app.